Nadib-Rana/Computer-and-Cyber-Security-/Security Attacks.md

 This kind of attack , attackers can only read messages and monitoring the traffic.
 There have two types:
 ```
-1. **Eavesdropping**: This involves intercepting and listening to communications,
+1. Eavesdropping: This involves intercepting and listening to communications,
 such as reading unencrypted emails or capturing data packets transmitted over a network.

-2. **Traffic Analysis**: This involves analyzing patterns in communication (like timing,
+2. Traffic Analysis: This involves analyzing patterns in communication (like timing,
  frequency, and volume) to infer information about the data being transmitted, even if the content is encrypted.

 ```